LeHuman/bandmix/README.md

 ### Running

-Only tested on Windows.

-There currently are no controls for the app.\
+There currently are no UI controls for the app.
+The app can, however, be controlled through media keys or any native media control panel.
 A cache file is created in appdata (or equivalent) to remember songs it has played.

+This app has mainly been developed for Windows, with a working build on Debian Linux.

 ```sh
 cargo run --release